JonasManley/Reading-Task-RPC-Message-Protocol/README.md

 <img src="https://github.com/JonasManley/Reading-Task-RPC-Message-Protocol/blob/master/Pictures/replay%20message%202.PNG" alt="UML" height="auto" width="auto" style="max-width:100%;">

-Which status code will the server generate, if it can not 'understand' the parameters, sent by the client?
+<h3>Which status code will the server generate, if it can not 'understand' the parameters, sent by the client?</h3>

 There’s 5 different status codes the server can use: